GoogleCloudPlatform/professional-services/examples/cloudml-support-routing/README.md

 1. Make a copy of the configuration file: `cp config/pipeline.yaml config/my_config.yaml` .
 1. Edit `config/my_config.yaml` and make the following changes then save:
    * `file_paths.queries` is the path to the queries subfolder.
-Change this value to the local path where the queries subfolder resides.
+Change this value to the absolute local path where the queries subfolder resides.
    * `global.destination_project_id` is the project_id of the project you want to run the pipeline in (and where the AutoML models will live).
 Change this to your project_id.
 1. Also consider changing the following:
   * `global.destination_dataset` is the BigQuery dataset where data ingested by the pipeline into your project is stored.
 Note the table names don't need to change, since they will be written to the new dataset.
 Make sure this dataset doesn't already exist in your poject.
 If this dataset exists, the training pipeline will fail--you'll need to delete the dataset first.